wbzdwjsm/pbwired/README.md

 ```
 Yes!
 You write your injection code only with [@Pbwired](https://github.com/wbzdwjsm/pbwired), then the APT translates your code into what you want.

-  Of course, you can also use "name" parameter:
+  You can also use "name" parameter:
 ```java
     ...
     @Pbwired(name = "myService")